-Further afield, Lowaters Nursery, Garden Beauty and Thompson & Morgan donated lots of lovely plants, whilst Beacon CRM have given us access to an operating platform which makes maintaining our mailing lists and running our events through our website a much easier task!
-Other organisations have reached out to help us in the future, such as providing more volunteer help through corporate giving-back-days.
+Further afield, Lowaters Nursery, Garden Beauty and Thompson & Morgan donated lots of lovely plants, whilst Beacon CRM gave us access to an operating platform which makes maintaining our mailing lists and running our events through our website a much easier task!
+Other organisations reached out to help us in the future, such as providing more volunteer help through corporate giving-back-days.

-We have been heartened by so much generosity.
-It has kept us going whenever we have hit obstacles (and there have been many!).
+We were heartened by so much generosity.
+It kept us going whenever we hit obstacles (and there were many!).